 A low LH level in women can cause menstrual problems and other issues

-Hormones, also known as the body’s chemical messengers, play an important role in the overall functioning of the body.
+Hormones, also known as the body’s chemical messengers.
+Hormones play an important role in the body’s overall functioning.
 These are produced in endocrine glands and provide instructions to tissues and organs.
-Be it metabolism or reproduction, these processes are controlled by hormones.
+Be it metabolism or reproduction, hormones control these processes.
 When your body ends up secreting either too little or an excess of hormones, hormonal imbalances are the result.
 These can affect major body mechanisms.

-There are many symptoms that can be indicative of hormonal imbalance in your body.
-Some of the most common ones include abnormal weight gain, muscle aches, fatigue, excessive sweating, frequent urination, depression, increased thirst, and infertility.
-Though the above-mentioned symptoms occur common in both men and women, females experience a classic hormonal imbalance called PCOS or Polycystic Ovary Syndrome.
+Many symptoms can be indicative of a hormonal imbalance in your body.
+Some of the most common include abnormal weight gain, muscle aches, fatigue, excessive sweating, frequent urination, depression, increased thirst, and infertility.
+The above-mentioned symptoms commonly occur in men and women.
+However, females experience a classic hormonal imbalance called PCOS or Polycystic Ovary Syndrome.

-Estrogen is a combination of three hormones called Estrone or E1, Estradiol or E2 and Estriol or E3.
+Estrogen combines three hormones called Estrone or E1, Estradiol or E2, and Estriol or E3.
 Estrogens are primarily responsible for sexual development in females.
-Amongst all three hormones, E2 hormone accounts for sexual functioning and development of female characteristics.
+Amongst all three hormones, the E2 hormone accounts for sexual functioning and the development of female characteristics.

 E2 is a major sex hormone produced by the ovaries.
-The levels of this hormone are high during ovulation and dips during menstruation.
-You need to check your estrogen levels if you face irregular periods or if you face difficulty in getting pregnant.
+The levels of this hormone are high during ovulation and dip during menstruation.
+You need to check your estrogen levels if you face irregular periods or difficulty getting pregnant.
 Low estrogen levels are indicative of PCOS, low body fat, and decreased pituitary function.